Yuanliang-Li/PEMT-CoSim/README.md

 * fed_substation : folder for substation federate
    * _launch_substation.py_ : python script for launching the substation federate.
 Moreover, in this example, it is also the main federate that can launch other federates at the same time.
    * _federate_helper.py_ : some functions for managing the federate, managing co-simulation, and data recording
-   * _my_auction.py_ : user-defined auction class for emulating the market
+   * _my_auction.py_ : user-defined double-auction class for the market
    * _PEM_Controller.py_ : define classes for PEM controller.
    * _PEM_Coordinator.py_ : define classes for PEM coordinator.
+   * _PET_Prosumer.py_ : define classes for PET prosumers.
+   * _env.py_ : define the reinforcement learning environment for prosumers.
+   * _ddpg.py_ : deep determinstic policy gradient algorithm for reinforcement learnig agents.
    * (c) _TE_Challenge_agent_dict.json_ : define the market agent and HVAC controller agents
    * (c) _TE_Challenge_HELICS_substation.json_ : define HELICS message flows for substation federate
    * (o) _data_: a folder that save all data for post-processing